jocic/BASH.LocalDomains/README.md

 bash ./local-domains.sh -d www.my-cool-server.test -rd /var/www/html/my-cool-server -v -r
 ```

-Apache configuration files and domain will be removed, but the directory ***/var/www/html/my-cool-server*** will remain unaffected.
+Apache configuration files and domain will be removed, but the directory **/var/www/html/my-cool-server** will remain unaffected.

+# Support

+Local Domains has been tested on the following distributions:

+* Ubuntu 17.10.1
+* Debian 9.3